 All weekly meal plans reset every Monday morning before breakfast to either 15 or 12 depending on your plan.
 Unused meals will be lost at the end of each week.
 All block meals and flex dollars must be spent during the semester.
 Remaining meals and flex dollars will NOT roll over to the next semester.
 If you continually have unused meals at the end of the week, consider changing your meal plan to one with fewer meals.

-Meal plans may be changed by student request up until the first Friday of classes.
+Meal plans may be changed by a student email request up until the first Friday of classes.
 After that, they can be changed at the end of the first semester and before the first day of the second semester.
-All meal plan changes need to be done by e-mailing email@example.com.
+All meal plan changes need to be done by e-mailing firstname.lastname@example.org.